This is the first of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot:

 The main classes in this layer are:

 This is a vanilla Spring REST controller layer.
-Its thin, uses DTOs for requests, and basically calls the the Application Layer.
+Its thin, uses DTOs for requests, and basically calls the Application Layer.

 Tests for this layer can be found in: